zebangeth/NLP_course_practice/hw3_spelling_correction/evaluation.md

 ### 1. Only Single-Edit Corrections

 - **Assumption:**
-  - The correct spelling of a misspelled word is at most **one edit distance** away, as 80% of are within edit distance of one (Daniel Jurafsky & James H. Martin, 2024).
+  - The correct spelling of a misspelled word is at most **one edit distance** away, as 80% of errors are within edit distance of one (Daniel Jurafsky & James H. Martin, 2024).
   - The candidate generation function produces words that are exactly one insertion, deletion, or substitution away from the input word.
 - **Limitation:**
   - Words requiring multiple edits for correction are not considered, potentially missing the correct word.